Equity, Diversity and Inclusion

 Visiting Scholars Program

-The Visiting Scholars Program provides an opportunity for fourth year residents from historically underrepresented backgrounds to complete a rotation with us to consider our residency program.
+The Visiting Scholars Program provides an opportunity for fourth year medical students from historically underrepresented backgrounds to complete a rotation with us to consider our residency program.
 The program is led by Dr. Heidi Combs, the Vice Chair of Education, and is supported by philanthropic donations.
 Participants attend educational events and receive mentorship from our Resident EDI Lead.